cbuchner1/ccminer/README.txt

 its command line interface and options.

   -a, --algo=ALGO       specify the algorithm to use
-                          heavy       use to mine Heavycoin
                           mjollnir    use to mine Mjollnircoin
                           deep        use to mine Deepcoin
                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin
                           dmd-gr      use to mine Diamond-Groestl
                           myr-gr      use to mine Myriad-Groest
+                          heavy       use to mine Heavycoin
                           jackpot     use to mine Jackpotcoin
+                          keccak      use to mine Maxcoin
                           luffa       use to mine Doomcoin
                           quark       use to mine Quarkcoin
                           qubit       use to mine Qubit Algo